seasony-org/realsense-ros/README.md

 Below you may find the official maintained repository for the realsense camera.
 Just follow the instructions on the readme file to install the ROS wrapper of the SDK.

-For testing purposes, you shall create a ros2 workspace and then clone the repo below.
+For testing purposes, you shall clone the repo below in your /seasony workspace.
 Remember to switch to the right branch -> foxy

 [https://github.com/seasony-org/realsense-ros.git](https://github.com/seasony-org/realsense-ros.git)